Spl0itable/nosflare/README.md

 This relay is designed to be easy to deploy, scalable, and cost-effective, leveraging Cloudflare's edge computing infrastructure to provide a resilient relay for the Nostr decentralized social  protocol.

-Most applicable NIPs are supported along with support for blocklisting pubkeys and event kinds.
+Most applicable NIPs are supported along with support for allowlisting or blocklisting pubkeys and event kinds.

 ## Supported NIPs